evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 When setting a sleep schedule in the UI, you also have the option to participate in the beta test.
-If you opt into the beta test, the sleep schedule that you set will take effect on your host, stopping and starting your host according to the schedule you configure; if you do not opt in, your sleep schedule will be set but will have no effect on your host during the beta test period (i.e. until `<DATE>`).
-You can opt in or out freely during the beta test for this feature.
-**It's highly recommend that when you set a sleep schedule for your unexpirable host(s), you also opt into the beta test to verify that your sleep schedule is working the way you want.**
+If you opt into the beta test, the sleep schedule that you set will take effect on your host, stopping and starting your host according to the schedule you configure; if you do not opt in, your sleep schedule will be set but will have no effect on your host during the beta test period (i.e. until September 3).
+You can opt in or out freely during the beta test for this feature. **It's highly recommend that when you set a sleep schedule for your unexpirable host(s), you also opt into the beta test to verify that your sleep schedule is working the way you want.**

 #### Manually Starting/Stopping a Host